Hounfor/The-Big-Deal-Add-On/README.md

 – Launch the game, load the save and check if your 'Mechs are displayed in the MechBay.

 If this doesn't help, reinstall the CAB completely and run the ModTekInjector.exe again after reinstalling.</b>

+Version 1.4.1

+– Fixed a bug due to which the new models of Spector and Pillager were not displayed, as well as their new icons.

 # FAQ:
 – I installed this mod and it doesn't work!